 Twenty-one (21) credits of liberal arts courses in addition to General Education requirements are needed to fulfill the B.A. requirements.
 Liberal Arts classes are defined as any Purdue Fort Wayne class counted towards a degree (does not include remedial courses).
 An option of pursuing a minor in an outside field is encouraged within these credits.

 First Year GPA Requirements

-Students must have a minimum cumulative GPA of 2.0.
+Students must maintain good academic standing.
 Successful students will progress with the second year courses.